Berkeley police arrest 10, seize several makeshift 'weapons' at start of planned protests

 5 ASSAULTED AT BERKELEY PROTESTS AS BLACK-CLAD ANARCHISTS STORM RIGHTWING RALLY

-Police said the list of banned items at Civic Center and Ohlone parks included: metal pipes, baseball bats, glass bottles, pepper spray, knives or daggers, shields and slingshots, KTVU reported.
+Police said the list of banned items at Civic Center and Ohlone parks included metal pipes, baseball bats, glass bottles, pepper spray, knives or daggers, shields and slingshots, KTVU reported.

 Police said they were also banning people from wearing masks, scarves or bandannas or anything covering their faces unless they’re for religious or medical reasons.